 }

-That might not seem like much, but that will be enough for our purpose.
+That might not seem like much, but it will be enough for our purposes.

 The bun is made of the top bun and the bottom bun.
 So we have to find a way to draw two different shapes in a single CSS selector.